gzip Command in Linux

 gzip [OPTION]...
 [FILE]...

-Gzip compresses only single files and creates a compressed file for each given file.
-By convention, the name of a file compressed with Gzip should end with either .gz or .z.
+gzip compresses only regular files and creates a compressed file for each input.
+By convention, compressed files end with .gz or .z.
+Symbolic links are ignored.

 Compressing Files with gzip